Vulgar (film): Release and reception

+Many remarked Johnson attempted to plagiarize the signature style of Kevin Smith himself.
+Fan reaction was especially polarized.

 Syndicated radio host Howard Stern was sent a pre-release copy of the film.
 After watching less than half of it, he tossed it in the trash and then spoke poorly of it several times over the span of three weeks.
 Smith called in on April 26, 2002 and Stern's first question for him was "Why?".
 Despite Stern's repeated warning not to see the film, others in his studio revealed that his continued bashing of the film only made them more intrigued, and some went to see it anyway just to satisfy their curiosity.

 The film premiered at the 2000 Toronto International Film Festival and was theatrically released on April 26, 2002 by Lions Gate Films.
 Its first major screening was at The Angelika Theater Center in New York City.
 Vulgar made $13,000 in its first weekend.